-Error code Description Action 8603 A pointing-device error occurred.
-Reseat the pointing device cable.
-Replace the following components one at a time, in the order shown, restarting the server each time. a.
-Pointing device b.
-(Trained service technician only) System board 12000 A processor machine check error occurred.
+Error code Description Action 00012000 A processor machine check error occurred.
 (Trained service technician only) Reseat the microprocessor.
-Replace the following components one at a time, in the order shown, restarting the server each time. a.
+Replace the following components one at a time, in the order shown, restarting the server each time: a.
 (Trained service technician only) Microprocessor b.
 (Trained service technician only) System board 00019701 Processor failed built-in self test (BIST).
 (Trained service technician only) Reseat the microprocessor.
-Replace the following components one at a time, in the order shown, restarting the server each time. a.
+Replace the following components one at a time, in the order shown, restarting the server each time: a.
 (Trained service technician only) Microprocessor b.
 (Trained service technician only) System board 01298101 A bad update data for processor error occurred.
-Update the BIOS code.
+Update the BIOS code (see "Updating the firmware" in the Problem Determination and Service Guide).
 (Trained service technician only) Reseat the microprocessor.
 (Trained service technician only) Replace the microprocessor.
 19990301 A hard disk drive boot sector error occurred.
 Reseat the hard disk drive cable.
 Reseat the hard disk drive.
-Replace the following components one at a time, in the order shown, restarting the server each time.
-Hard disk drive cable Hard disk drive (Trained service technician only) System board
+Replace the following components one at a time, in the order shown, restarting the server each time: Hard disk drive cable Hard disk drive (Trained service technician only) System board